-As this week marks many lasts of 2009, my kitchen and I are marking a first, one I hope to continue into the new year, and it’s as simple as a new ingredient: whole wheat pastry flour, a fresh player in our cooking arsenal.
+With this recipe, my kitchen and I are marking a first, one I hope to continue into the new year, and it’s my love for a new ingredient: whole wheat pastry flour, a fresh player in our cooking arsenal.

-It’s particularly good for using in crumbly baked goods as it yields results similar to those made with regular white flour, though admittedly not as light and airy, and it’s more nutritious.
-You can substitute it one-to-one for all-purpose flour in cakes, pies, muffins and some cookies.
+It’s particularly good for using in crumbly baked goods as it yields results similar to those made with regular white flour, though admittedly they are not quite as light and airy.
+Plus, as a whole grain flour, it’s more nutritious.
+You can substitute it one-to-one for all-purpose flour in cakes, pies, muffins, and some cookies.

-Working from the recipe for Huckleberry Maple Coffee Cake at 101 Cookbooks, I christened my new-found flour last weekend in a sparkling blueberry coffee cake, the kind that is dense, with sweet crumbles all over the top and chock full of dark blue berries that stain all the dough they touch, creating bursts of almost-purple throughout.
+I christened my newfound flour last weekend in a sparkling blueberry coffee cake, the kind that is dense, with sweet crumbles all over the top, and chock full of dark blue berries that stain all the dough they touch, creating bursts of almost-purple throughout.

-Using a nine-inch round pan instead of a one-pound loaf pan, crushing walnuts rather than pecans and then, in the last ten minutes, sprinkling raw sugar all over the top, I put my own spin on Heidi’s recipe.
+This afternoon snack is made with fresh, seasonal fruit, pure maple syrup, and a pinch of flavorful herbs in a nine-inch round pan, with a streusel topping that includes crushed walnuts (rather than the perhaps more common pecans), and a sprinkling of turbinado sugar all over the top.
 What emerged from the oven, glistening and fragrant, was a crumbly cake loaded with the tart bite of blueberries and the sturdiness of a good, sweet base.

 Maple Blueberry Coffee Cake